 Crimes should be reported to the police as soon as possible.
 In an emergency you should always dial 999.
 But you can report a crime at any time by call the non-emergency number 101.

 Don't want to report to the police?

 There are other ways to report a crime if you don’t want to go to the police:

 - Hate crime can be reported on the Stop Hate UK on 0800 138 1625 or the Victims First on 0300 1234 148

 - Specialist support is available for adult (over 18) victims of sexual assaults.

 - Child Sexual Exploitation can be reported to the Kingfisher team.

 - Crimestoppers will allow you to tell someone about a crime anonymously.

-Crucial: TELL MAMA supports victims of anti-Muslim hate and is also a public service which also measures and monitors anti-Muslim incidents.
-You can contact them to report anti-Muslim hate crime of any kind, but in an emergency always call 999.
+Crucial: You can also contact Tell Mamma to report anti-Muslim hate crime of any kind, but in an emergency always call 999.